LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 The :program:`lasso9` tool includes a :option:`-s` option which indicates that the next argument given to the tool is the Lasso code to be executed.
 This method bypasses the need to first place the code in a file.
-Instead, the source code can be given directly to the :program:`lasso9` tool when it is invoked.
+Instead, the source code can be given directly to lasso9 when it is invoked.

 .. code-block:: none